IBM/CodeEngine/thumbnail/README.md

 ```

 While everything is hook-up right now, you'll notice that the "Thumbnail
-Job Runner" button is there visible, even though it shouldn't be needed
+Job Runner" button is still visible, even though it shouldn't be needed
 any more.
 However, instead of completely removing it from the code we allowed
 for it to be conditionally visible via another environment variable called
 `HIDE_BUTTON`.
 If it's set (to any non-empty string) then the button should